Part of LGBTQ+ History Month

 Prices Free

-Come along to the National Maritime Museum this February half term, where we'll be putting on a range of fun creative events for families inspired by LGBTQ+ History Month!
+Come along to the National Maritime Museum this February half term for a whole host of fun events for families inspired by LGBTQ+ History Month!

 From storytelling and singing workshops to maritime crafts and marvellous history, there's something for all ages at the National Maritime Museum this February.